Letdown2491/runkit/README.md

 ## Workspace Layout

 - `runkit-core`: service discovery, status parsing, and shared domain types.
-- `runkitd`: privileged helper invoked through `pkexec`; executes `sv` commands and manages the `/var/service` symlinks in a controlled manner.
+- `runkitd`: privileged helper exposed as the system D-Bus service `tech.geektoshi.Runkit1`.
+It runs as root, executes `sv` commands, manages `/var/service` symlinks, and enforces polkit authorization per request.
-- `runkit`: libadwaita interface that lists services, provides detail panes, and delegates every privileged operation (including status reads) to `runkitd`.
+- `runkit`: libadwaita interface that lists services, shows details, and calls into the D-Bus helper for status queries and lifecycle operations.
+- `services-merge`: tiny utility used by the installer to seed and merge cached service descriptions.

 ## Requirements